Saturday, August 04, 2018

 Fred Hartley and his novelty quintet with Webster Booth - 1 July 1935

 Charles Ernesco and his quintet with Webster Booth.

 Webster began broadcasting in 1927 but it was not until 1934 when Anne made her first broadcast from Liverpool, known then by her birth name of Irené Frances Eastwood.

 Anne (as Irené Frances Eastwood) in The Wandering Scholar in Liverpool

 Irené Frances Eastwood makes her first broadcast from Liverpool.
 Nancy Evans also took part in this broadcast.
 She and Anne were studying with John Tobin at the time.
 They remained close friends all their lives.

 Nancy Evans and second husband, Eric Crozier.
 Her first husband was Walter Legge who later married Elisabeth Schwarzkopf.

 Once Anne moved to London and met Webster during the filming of The Faust Fantasy in December 1934, he introduced her to the powers-that- be at the BBC.
 Below is a still from the film in which Webster played Faust and Anne played Marguerite.

 Soon she was making many broadcasts, often taking the starring role in musical comedies and operettas.
 Anne and Webster did not do regular broadcasts together until 1938 when Webster's second wife, Paddy Prior sued him for divorce, citing Anne as the co-respondent.
 The divorce was finalised in October 1938 and Anne and Webster were married the following month.

-The book is available as a PDF file or an EPub at the following link: Webster Booth and Anne Ziegler: Radio Broadcasts Volume 1
+The book is available as a PDF file at: Webster Booth and Anne Ziegler: Broadcasts (1927 - 1994)